The dichotomy spectrum approach for a global nonuniform asymptotic stability problem: Triangular case via uniformization: Introduction

 \subsection{The Nonuniform conjecture}

-While the autonomous dynamical systems depend only on the time elapsed from the initial time $t_{0}$, the nonautonomous dynamical systems are also dependent on the initial time $t_{0}$ itself, which has several consequences to characterize limiting objects.
-As it was pointed out in \cite[Ch.2]{Kloeden} and \cite[Sec.2.2]{Kloeden2}, the dynamics arising from nonautonomous differential systems (\ref{sistema2}) can be formally described by two approaches where the above mentioned $t_{0}$ plays a key role: the skew product semiflows and the process formalism, also known as the two parameter$-(t,t_0)-$semigroups.

-Let us recall that the Markus--Yamabe Conjecture is stated in terms of the negativeness of the real part of the eigenvalues of $Jf(x)$ and the global attractiveness of the origin has a behavior described by the uniform asymptotic stability.
-Contrarily, it is known that the local stability of a linear nonautonomous system cannot be always determined by the eigenvalues, see \textit{e.g.} \cite[p.310]{MY}.
-However, we point out about the existence of several spectral theories based either on characteristic exponents (Lyapunov, Perron and Bohl exponents) or dichotomies \cite{Dieci}, which have associated a wide range of asymptotic stabilities for nonautonomous linear systems, being the uniform asymptotic stability only a particular case.
+Let us recall that the Global Stability Conjecture is stated in terms of the negativeness of the real part of the eigenvalues of $Jf(x)$ and the attractiveness of the origin has a behavior described by the uniform asymptotic stability.
+Con\-tra\-ri\-ly, the stability of a linear nonautonomous system cannot be always determined by its eigenvalues, see \textit{e.g.} \cite[p.310]{MY}.
+However, we point out about the existence of several spectral theories based either on characteristic exponents (Lyapunov, Perron and Bohl exponents) or dichotomies \cite{Dieci}, which allow to describe a wide range of asymptotic stabilities for nonautonomous linear systems, being the uniform asymptotic stability only a particular case.

-In this article, we will work with the global nonuniform asymptotic stability to settle a nonautonomous and noununiform Markus--Yamabe conjecture \textbf{(NNMYC)}.
-We emulate the results obtained in \cite{CR} for a uniform version of the conjecture.
-Namely, we prove the \textbf{NNMYC} for $n=1$ and give an example, in arbitrary dimension, of a nonautonomous quasilinear vector field satisfying the hypothesis of the nonuniform global stability problem and its conclusion.
-In \cite{CR} it was also proved that the uniform conjecture is also true for triangular systems.
-Nevertheless, we emphasize that, when we are working on the \textbf{NNMYC}, the triangular case is not an extension of the uniform case and we require to construct subtle and deeper methods to cope with this problem.
+In this article, we will work with the property of global nonuniform asymptotic stability to settle a noununiform Markus--Yamabe conjecture \textbf{(NU--MYC)} and we prove that this conjecture is true for triangular systems.